第3話 First travelling (2)

 "Jean is used to camping in the wild."

-Jahir said, then Jean tilted his head to one side.
+Jahir spoke, and Jean tilted his head in response.

 "Err, I don't get it."